 There are automatic grenade launchers, but they are not true automatic cannon.
 They fire grenades, and generally at much slower rates of fire, velocities and shorter ranges than cannon.
 It is commonly possible to see the grenades they fire in flight with the naked eye.

 Anti-gunners, or those who are simply not familiar with firearms often ask: “who needs a 30 round magazine,” or “who needs an AR-15,” or “who needs a machinegun?”
 Set aside the fact that firearm historians, collectors and instructors do “need” such weapons and accessories.
 The underlying issue is one of unalienable rights and freedom.
 If a 30 round magazine is deemed too dangerous for honest, law-abiding free men to own today, won’t a 20 round magazine be too dangerous tomorrow, and a ten round magazine the day after?
-Politicians continue to try to limit magazine capacity to 10 rounds, even though such measures have no practical life-saving effect.
+Politicians continue to try to limit magazine capacity to 10 rounds, even though such measures have no practical life-saving effect: magazines can be changed in as little as a single second.
 As I’ve pointed out here, for the AR-15 and similar rifles, 30 round magazines are standard, not “large capacity.”
 Freedom may be taken in a step-by-step, little by little process, but once lost, it is exceedingly difficult to regain.

 Ultimately, the answer to those questions is simple.
-The Second Amendment secures the individual right to keep and bear arms, but self-defense is its secondary purpose.
+The Second Amendment acknowledges, not creates, the unalienable, individual right to keep and bear arms, but self-defense is its secondary purpose.
 The Second Amendment secures every other amendment.
 It secures liberty itself.
-It is the ultimate empowerment of citizens to resist tyranny, whether it asserts itself little by little and with false smiles and assurances, or in outright warfare.
+It is the ultimate empowerment of citizens to resist tyranny, whether tyranny asserts itself little by little and with false smiles, false outrage, equally false assurances of safety or in outright warfare.
 In resisting tyranny, an AR-15, 30 round magazines, and even machine guns are not only needed by patriots, they are mandatory if liberty is to survive.
+For reference, ask Ukrainians.

 Those who would take such weapons from honest citizens know that very well indeed.
-Never in history has censorship or disarmament been done by good people for honorable reasons.
+Never in history has censorship or disarmament been done by good people for honorable, necessary reasons.

 Next week, an AR-15 primer.
 I hope, as always, gentle readers, to see you there.